Great Train Wreck of 1918: Aftermath

 The Interstate Commerce Commission (ICC) listed the dead at 101, though some reports had the death toll as high as 121.
 At least 171 people were injured.
-Many of the victims were African-American laborers from Arkansas and Memphis who were coming to work at a gunpowder plant in Old Hickory, outside of Nashville.
-As many as 50,000 people came to the track that day to help rescue survivors, search for loved ones, or simply witness the tragic scene.
+Many of the victims were Black laborers from Arkansas and Memphis who were coming to work at a gunpowder plant in Old Hickory, outside of Nashville.
+An estimated count of 50,000 people came to the track that day to help rescue survivors, search for loved ones, or simply witness the tragic scene.

 In its official report, the ICC was harsh on the NC&StL.
 A combination of poor operating practices, human error and lax enforcement of operating rules led to the worst passenger train wreck in U.S. history.
 Had the tower operator properly left his signal at danger, had the conductor monitored his train's progress rather than entrusting it to a subordinate, or had the crew inspected the train register at Shops Junction as required, the accident would not have happened.
 The wreck provided the impetus for most railroads to switch to all-steel passenger cars.

-In the 1970s, songwriters Bobby Braddock and Rafe Van Hoy told the story of the trainwreck in the song "The Great Nashville Railroad Disaster (A True Story)".
+In the 1970s, songwriters Bobby Braddock and Rafe Van Hoy told the story of the wreck in the song "The Great Nashville Railroad Disaster (A True Story)".
 The song was recorded by country music singer David Allan Coe on his 1980 album I've Got Something to Say.

-The locomotives involved in the wreck, #281 and #282, were rebuilt in 1919 and continued in service throughout the two World Wars until their retirement in 1947 and 1948 respectively.
+The locomotives involved in the wreck, #281 and #282, were rebuilt in 1919 and continued in service until their retirement in 1947 and 1948 respectively.
 After their retirement #281 was sold and scrapped in June 1948. #282 was also sold and scrapped in April 1949.
 None of their sisters, from #280 to #286, survive either.

-The track, now located of west of a hospital, is still in use.
+The track, now located west of Saint Thomas - West Hospital, is still in use under the control of CSX Transportation since the 1980 merger between the Chessie System and the Seaboard Coast Line Railroad.